 Bird-watching in South India had always been on my mind and my itinerary.
 And in 2017 I got the chance to visit India in autumn.
 We planned a tour of the royal heritage of the Southern region along with a birding tour.
-It was an 18-day birding trip to Andaman Islands and the South; and the trip itinerary looked quite and elaborate one.
+It was an 18-day birding trip to the Andaman Islands and the South, and the trip itinerary looked quite and elaborate one.
 My husband was a bit skeptical about whether we would really be having the fun indicated in the pages or not.
 But the friend who had recommended the same assured us that it would be the best we would have taken in our lifetime!

 We reached Port Blair via Delhi.
 Andamans are a restricted zone where both national and international tourists need certain permits.
 After these were done via our tour operator, we were driven to our lodging place.
-And I must say stepping out of the Airport and just the drive to the lodging place, takes you to a different world altogether.
+And I must say stepping out of the Airport and just the drive to the lodging place takes you to a different world altogether.
 Our hotel was located amid thick greens near the beach!
-And even at noon we could hear so many birds chirping that my husband pulled out his binoculars.
+And even at noon, we could hear so many birds chirping that my husband pulled out his binoculars.
 And I had a hearty laugh as he looked at me slyly from the corner of his eye.

 After a hearty stuffing ourselves with local cuisines done to our taste, we had a siesta.
 Early evening we took on the guided tour to the nearby jungles.
 The guide tried his best to get us a glimpse of the endemic Andaman Teal but it didn’t happen.
 Though we had amazing captures of